 The Defect Sheet

-The Vehicle Operators and Standards Agency (VOSA) dictates that a walk around be performed before and at the end of each journey to ensure that the vehicle is in a roadworthy condition before you set off and on it’s return to the operator.
+The Driver and Vehicle Standards Agency (DVSA) dictates that a walk around be performed before and at the end of each journey to ensure that the vehicle is in a roadworthy condition before you set off and on it’s return to the operator.
 A driver is held liable for defects found while on the journey and it is the drivers responsibility to ensure vehicle defects which occur on the journey are reported to the operator on return of the vehicle.
 The operator must ensure the vehicle is kept in a roadworthy condition between hires.

 In practice this means taking 15 minutes or so to examine the vehicle properly and tick the boxes on the form as you perform the inspection.
 Failure to inspect the vehicle properly could lead to breakdowns or worse, points on your licence.
 Failure to complete the form on return could delay or cancel the next hire if a fault is subsequently found.
 It is in everyone’s interest to complete the form correctly.